dwootton/Altair-Express/docsrc/api/visualizations/scatterplot.rst

 Parameters
 **********************
-data : pandas dataframe or pandas series
+data : pandas dataframe
-    The data to visualize as a pandas dataframe.
-If a series is provided, the series is used as the variable to be encoded in a histogram. x : string
+    The data to visualize as a pandas dataframe. x : string
     The column name of the data to be on the x-axis. y : string